nathanpitman/Personal-Website/src/content/posts/2026-03-15-back-from-the-dead-resurrecting-nathanpitman-dot-com-after-a-decade-in-the-dark.md

 ### Rebuilding the Stack

 The new site isn’t running ExpressionEngine.
 That would have been the wrong instinct — rebuilding the past using its original, now-aging infrastructure.
-Instead, the rebuild uses a modern, lightweight, statically-deployable stack that doesn’t depend on any single hosting provider’s goodwill, or their definition of “lifetime.”
+Instead, the rebuild uses a modern, lightweight ([Astro!](https://astro.build)), statically-deployable stack that doesn’t depend on any single hosting provider’s goodwill, or their definition of “lifetime.”
 The architecture lives in the repo, documented in replit.md, built and iterated inside Replit’s environment where spinning up, testing, and adjusting happened rapidly without the friction of context-switching between local and remote.

 ### Content Migration